 - services external to the University supporting your health and wellbeing.

 Are there any consequences of not providing the requested data?

-Will there be any automated decision making using my data?
+Will there be any automated decision making using your data?